In re Allergan Generic Drug Pricing Securities Litigation

 On February 2, 2017, the Court appointed Union Asset Management as co-Lead Plaintiff for the action.
 On May 1, 2017, Lead Plaintiffs filed an initial Amended Complaint.
 Defendants moved to dismiss that complaint.
 That motion was fully briefed when, on October 31, 2017, a consortium of 46 state Attorneys General filed a complaint charging Allergan as an alleged co-conspirator in an antitrust price-fixing conspiracy.
 This complaint described several “smoking gun” calls, emails and text between Allergan executives and other co-conspirators.
 On November 28, 2017, Lead Plaintiffs filed a Second Amended Complaint, which included newly-discovered information, including information revealed in the Attorneys General’s complaint.

 Defendants filed a renewed motion to dismiss on January 22, 2018.
-This motion will be fully-briefed on April 23, 2018.
+The motion was fully briefed in April 2018, and was argued on April 11, 2019.
+A decision is pending.

 Other Cases of Interest